triton-inference-server/server/docs/model_repository.md

 ## Model Repository Locations

-Triton can access models from one or more locally accessible file paths, from Google Cloud Storage, and from Amazon S3.
+Triton can access models from one or more locally accessible file paths, from Google Cloud Storage, from Amazon S3, and from Azure Storage.

 ### Local File System